January 5, 2023

 With my wife Lillie, we were thrilled: testing Velocio gear and documenting our experience has become our reason to get outside during the cold season.

 To make it even more fun, we have decided to share it in the form of a collection of rides on Switchback: our favorite winter loops in our corner of the Alps.
 Each ride comes with a description of how we dressed, and why.
+Head over to our Winter Riding in the Alps guide to find more about these loops.

 We’re stoked to have the opportunity to show that winter riding in the Alps is possible.
 It’s essentially like summer, just (s)lower.